rzshrote/pybrops/docs/_sources/standard_usage/breeding_protocols/genotyping_protocols.rst.txt

 Class Family Overview
 =====================

+The ``GenotypingProtocol`` family of classes is used to simulate the genotyping of individuals. ``GenotypeProtocol`` classes take a set of phased genomes (represented by a ``PhasedGenotypeMatrix``) and return a (typically unphased) genotype matrix of the individuals in the input.

 Summary of Genotyping Protocol Classes
 ======================================

+Genotyping protocols can be found in the ``pybrops.breed.prot.gt`` module.
+PyBrOpS currently only has a single implemented class in this family, the ``DenseUnphasedGenotyping`` class, which represents flawless, whole-genome unphased genotyping.
+The genotyping protocols module is deliberately left open for users to implement their own classes if so desired.

 .. list-table:: Summary of classes in the ``pybrops.breed.prot.gt`` module
     :widths: 25 20 50